 1. Quality Assurance Testing

 It is easy to forget about your own website.
-You spend so much time in the backend and promoting your website externally, sometimes you may overlook the need to just scrummage around your own website and make sure everything is as it should be.
-We recommend heading on over to some of your key pages once a week to makes sure everything is a-ok.
+You spend so much time in the backend and promoting your website externally, that sometimes you may overlook the need to just scrummage around your own website and make sure everything is as it should be.
+We recommend heading on over to some of your key pages once a week to make sure everything is a-ok.

 2. Website Backups

 Backing up your website is always necessary and can give you the peace of mind of having a copy in case anything goes wrong with your live site.
-Weekly or monthly backups (depending on the type of website) is recommended and can help you have fresh copies of all your data.
+Weekly or monthly backups (depending on the type of website) are recommended and can help you have fresh copies of all your data.
 If your website is frequently updated, posting, adding new products, adding new pages or more, then regular backups will ensure you have this data safe and secure.